 Portrait of Aldous Huxley

 Aldous Leonard Huxley ( AWL-dəs; 26 July 1894 – 22 November 1963) was an English writer and philosopher.
-His bibliography spans nearly 50 books, including novels and non-fiction works, as well as essays, narratives, and poems.
+His bibliography spans nearly 50 books, including non-fiction works, as well as essays, narratives, and poems.

 More quotations from Aldous Huxley